Conservation of Biodiversity

 Promoting Kyocera Forestation Activities

 The Kyocera Group conducts activities to help factory compounds and local forests regain rich greenery to contribute to various environmental issues, such as preventing climate change and preserving biodiversity, contributing to local community development, and enhancing employees' environmental awareness.
-These activities mainly include thinning and undergrowth cutting together with residents.
+Activities mainly include thinning, weeding underbrush, and tree planting in collaboration with external partners such as forestry cooperatives and local residents.

 Development of Biotope (nurturing of fireflies)